cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_token_classification_models_lstm_pytorch:

 :wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` based text classifiers utilize recurrent feedback connections to be able to learn temporal dependencies in sequential data.
-Using the input text, the first layer of an LSTM classifier embeds the these textual sequences into low-dimensional vectors using an embedding lookup table.
+Using the input text, the first layer of an LSTM classifier embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
 An LSTM's ability to maintain temporal information is generally dependent on its *hidden* dimension.

-Several LSTM layers can be stacked one-after-another, and each layer can process the text with forward-looking context, or with both forward- and backward-looking context windows.
+Using the input text, the first layer of an LSTM classifier embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
-The first layer's output embedding sequence is passed through the stacked LSTMs, which outputs one vector per token of the input text.
+The LSTM processes the text from left-to-right or in the case of a bi-directional LSTM (bi-LSTM), it can process the text both ways, from left-to-right and right-to-left.
+This yields an output sequence of one vector per token of the input text.
 To obtain a single vector per input text, the vectors for each token can be pooled or the last vector in the sequence can simply be used as the representative vector.
+Optionally, these LSTMs can then be stacked, with the output of one serving as the input to another.

 This vector is analogous to an ``'embedder'`` classifier's pooled output, which is then passed through a classification layer.
 Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.